-Of the six multi-page behaviours, four work fine in the demo application: shareable, history traversable, link operable, and multi-tabbable.
-The remaining two fail: deep linkable and refreshable.
+Of the six multi-page behaviours, four work fine: shareable, history traversable, link operable, and multi-tabbable; while two fail: deep linkable and refreshable.

-The result is that if you perform any of the following actions, you get HTTP 404 Not Found errors:
+The result is that if you perform any of the following actions, a HTTP 404 Not Found error appears: